-Information from the additional tests helps doctors exclude other types and causes of dementia.
+Information from additional tests helps doctors confirm the diagnosis of Alzheimer disease and exclude other types and causes of dementia.

 The diagnosis of Alzheimer disease can be confirmed only when a sample of brain tissue is removed (after death, during an autopsy) and examined under a microscope.
 Then, the characteristic loss of nerve cells, neurofibrillary tangles, and senile plaques containing beta-amyloid can be seen throughout the brain, particularly in the area of the temporal lobe that is involved in forming new memories.